Lorene Zarou-Zouzounis: Biography

+Lorene Zarou-Zouzounis was born in Ramallah in 1958, and moved to Detroit with her family when she was five years old.
 She obtained her associate of arts degree from City College of San Francisco, and continued her studies at the renowned Creative Writing Department at San Francisco State University.
 She is described as being influenced by her heritage and has frequently written on subjects relating to the Middle East.

 Zarou-Zouzounis had her first poem published in a CCSF anthology, followed by her big debut, of three poems published in a SFSU anthology in 1990.
-First publication is a self-published poetry chap book in 1987, titled Inquire Within.
+Her first publication was a self-published poetry chap book in 1987, titled Inquire Within.

 Zarou-Zouzounis has performed hundreds of readings in the San Francisco Bay Area and in other parts of the U.S., beginning in the late 1980's at Small Press Traffic Book Store with her late friend and mentor, poet, novelist, artist, Etel Adnan.

 Zarou-Zouzounis is widely published in print anthologies, and online with four poems plus an interview in LAdige Review.
 Poems are published in the following publications: